kecnry/distl/docs/index.md

 See [these sampling examples](./examples/sampling.md) for more details.

-To ensure consistent results (when needed), set the random seed in numpy prior to sampling.
+To ensure consistent results (when needed), pass `seed` to [sample](./api/BaseDistribution.sample) or set the random seed in numpy prior to sampling.

 ```python
 g = npdists.gaussian(10, 2)